Jon Chesman is a director in the Restructuring & Insolvency Practice Group based in the Leeds office.

 Award Mouse thought multimedia interface book medal screen monitor

-• Advising in relation to failed domestic energy suppliers, including guiding those companies through Ofgem’s “Supplier of Last Resort” process, advising the administrators of those businesses and acting for energy companies in acquiring customer and debtor ledgers, either inside or outside of an insolvency or a SOLR process.
+• Advised in relation to failed domestic energy suppliers, including guiding those companies through Ofgem’s “Supplier of Last Resort” process, advising the administrators of those businesses and acting for energy companies in acquiring customer and debtor ledgers, either inside or outside of an insolvency or a SOLR process.

-• Acting on behalf of a Judicial Factor appointed over a £35 million estate to defend a claim of circa £96 million, which, if successful, would have rendered the estate insolvent.
+• Acted on behalf of a Judicial Factor appointed over a £35 million estate to defend a claim of circa £96 million, which, if successful, would have rendered the estate insolvent.
 The case is now one of the key Court of Appeal authorities on the circumstances in which a claim can be struck out as an abuse of process (Clutterbuck & Anor v Cleghorn (as Judicial Factor to the Estate of Elliot Nichol) [2017] EWCA Civ 137.

 Education